DanielleInkster/web_crawler/README.md

 2. If found, robots.txt file is fetched and parsed for User-Agent * rules to create the site's politeness policy.
 If present, crawl-delay is set and rules are parsed into strings or regexes if they include `*`.
    - If not found, a default politeness policy will be set.
    - If crawling is forbidden by host, program will terminate
-   - If seed url is in disallowed, program will terminate.
+   - If seed url is in disallowed list, program will terminate.

 3. Crawler is created with a CrawlerQueue, HtmlHandler and concurrencyCount(Int).
 Seed url is added to queue.